FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ### Structural Inference

 Now we talk about structural inference.
-This induces chunking, tagging and parsing.
+This includes chunking, tagging and parsing.

 #### An introduction to Conditional Random Fields.
 Charles Sutton and Andrew McCallum.
 2012
 * Linear-chain CRFs.
 Modeling, inference and parameter estimation